kanaka/data-defined-systems/docs/presentations/source/presentation.md

 Notes:

+- Abstract says "data-driven".
+I've been the fence about which term.
+  I currently prefer "data-defined" but neither is perfect.
-- Both "data-driven" and "data-defined" are already overloaded term or art in some contexts.
-Other terms in this space that also aren't quite right are "declarative", "spec-driven", and "data-first".
+- Other terms in this space that also aren't quite right are "declarative", "spec-driven", and "data-first".
-- "Data-defined" is probably better than what's currently in the abstract.
-So I'm going to use that going forward.

 ---